Career Counseling and Support Services Workshop Policies ~ Sp 2016

 - Requests will be filled on a first-come, first-served basis

 - A minimum of 15 students is requested per workshop.
-Career Connection will send a registration link after a request has been made when needed.
+Career Counseling and Support Services will send a registration link after a request has been made when needed.
 Workshops with less than 10 registrants may be cancelled.

-- Career Connection will send workshop materials to be copied and distributed by requesting unit or department
+- Career Counseling and Support Services will send workshop materials to be copied and distributed by requesting unit or department

 - You will be contacted for a pre-workshop consultation to determine and agree upon learning outcomes